-> personalise your experience of our website and/or communications you receive from us.
+Personalise your experience of our website and/or communications you receive from us.

-> record who has given money or services to us so that we can tell them how their money has helped us and others, and to claim GiftAid where possible.
+Record who has given money or services to us so that we can tell them how their money has helped us and others, and to claim GiftAid where possible.

-> manage our organisation effectively and continually improve what we do.
+Mmanage our organisation effectively and continually improve what we do.

-> develop our relationship with you as someone who may want to collaborate with us.
+Develop our relationship with you as someone who may want to collaborate with us.

-> encourage donations so we can continue to deliver our work
+Encourage donations so we can continue to deliver our work

-> We won’t pass information we hold about you to any one else.
+We won’t pass information we hold about you to anyone else.
 Any feedback you give us we may use in public communications.
 But we won’t do so in such a way that people would know it was from you – unless we get your permission.
 We may share information about you with law enforcement agencies or other organisations or individuals if we are obliged to by law.

-> Use of anonymised data
+Use of anonymised data

 We use a third party provider, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns, for example, what you look at or access, traffic data, location data, weblogs and other communication data, information about your computer, including – where your browser provides this – your IP address, operating system and browser type.
 This information is anonymised, and we will make no attempt to find out the identities of those visiting our website.